 Best earplugs for musicians: Buying advice

-Thankfully, the technology behind earplugs used by musicians is much more refined than the classic lump of foam in the ear you may be familiar with.
-Modern musician-friendly earplugs allow a large degree of attenuation - volume reduction - while still allowing critical frequencies to pass through, just at a lower level.
-This way the user can still pick out the high and low notes of their bandmates, and be sure to never miss a beat from the drummer.
-They do this by employing filters, which act to block out the overall pressure, while still allowing specific frequencies to pass through.
-These filters can be active, using battery-powered internal processing to manage the process, or simply by using specific shapes within the plug to filter the sound.
+Thankfully, the technology behind musician-friendly earplugs has evolved far beyond the basic fluorescent foam plugs you might be familiar with.
+Modern earplugs designed for musicians offer significant noise reduction while still permitting essential frequencies to pass through at reduced levels.
+This way, musicians can still discern the high and low notes of their fellow bandmates and never miss a beat from the drummer.
+These earplugs achieve this by employing filters that block out overall pressure while permitting specific frequencies to pass through.
+These filters can be either active, using internal processing powered by batteries to manage the process, or passive, utilizing specific shapes within the earplug to filter sound.

 In the higher-end market, serious musicians often opt for custom-fit earplugs.
 These are crafted by creating a mold of the user's ear canal and then producing earplugs tailored precisely to that unique shape.
 Understandably, this advanced technology comes at a premium price, so it may not be suitable for everyone.
 However, there are plenty of excellent off-the-shelf alternatives available to meet your needs.

 How we choose the best earplugs for musicians

 Here at Guitar World, we are experts in our field, with many years of playing and product testing between us.
 We live and breathe everything guitar related, and we draw on this knowledge and experience of using products in live, recording and rehearsal scenarios when selecting the products for our guides.